CD163+ Macrophages as Tools for Neuroinflammatory Modulation in Parkinsonís Disease

 We anticipate that our experiments will validate the use of the receptor CD163 for nanoparticles targeting in Parkinsonís disease.
 If confirmed its efficiency it will open possibilities of approaching this receptor to target macrophages with different compounds.
 This will allow us to address the ability of new potential drugs or strategies to modulate the disease via macrophages in the future.

 Our data suggest a neuroprotective role for the CD163 targeted anti-inflammatory therapy in Parkinsonís disease aimed to modulate immune response during the neurodegenerative process.
 Pre-clinical models subjected to a neurotoxic model of Parkinsonís disease that received this therapy showed improved motor behavior and increased number of surviving neurons in the substantia nigra.
 The data obtained so far, encourage us to further approach this therapy in an alpha-synuclein based Parkinsonís model.
 The possibility of treating the brain by targeting peripheral cells is a very attractive approach for clinical use that we will further investigated.
 We believe these and other future findings can be applied to other neurodegenerative disorders with neuroinfalmmation.

-Associate Professor in the Department of Biomedicine at Faculty of Health Science, Aarhus University
+Associate Professor at Department of Biomedicine, Faculty of Health Science, Aarhus University

 Location: Aarhus, Denmark